wallabag/wallabag/docs/en/user/installation.rst

     When you want to import large file into wallabag, you need to add this line in your nginx configuration ``client_max_body_size XM; # allows file uploads up to X megabytes``.

-Configuration on LigHTTPd
+Configuration on lighttpd
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Edit your ``lighttpd.conf`` file and paste this configuration into it:
+Assuming you install wallabag in the /var/www/wallabag folder, here's the recipe for wallabag (edit your ``lighttpd.conf`` file and paste this configuration into it):

 ::

     server.modules = (
         "mod_fastcgi",
         "mod_access",
         "mod_alias",
         "mod_compress",
         "mod_redirect",
         "mod_rewrite",
     )
     server.document-root = "/var/www/wallabag/web"
     server.upload-dirs = ( "/var/cache/lighttpd/uploads" )